- CSE Database Portal

 Enter the password for your CSE account on the following screen.
 Click “Continue” when finished.

 The remote session window will appear.
 There will be nothing inside the window.
-Click the “+” symbol and click the “GNOME” option.
+Click the “+” symbol and select a desktop manager (KDE or MATE).
 Then click "OK".

-A GNOME session to stdlinux.cse.ohio-state.edu or faclinux.cse.ohio-state.edu will open in a new window.
+A session to stdlinux.cse.ohio-state.edu or faclinux.cse.ohio-state.edu will open in a new window.